stuartellis/stuartellis-site-hugo/content/articles/python-toolbox.md

 Treat Python asynchronous Web frameworks as experimental technology.
 The standards and libraries are still being developed for asynchronous Python.

 [Starlette](https://www.starlette.io/), [Sanic](https://sanicframework.org/) and [Quart](https://pgjones.gitlab.io/quart/) are probably the most well-known asynchronous frameworks.
+Quart is specifically designed to use the same API as Flask, whilst Starlette and Sanic are new designs.

-Starlette and Quart implement the [ASGI](https://asgi.readthedocs.io/en/latest/) standard.
-[Uvicorn](http://www.uvicorn.org/) is a server for ASGI applications.
+Both Starlette and Quart implement the [ASGI](https://asgi.readthedocs.io/en/latest/) standard.
+The [Uvicorn](http://www.uvicorn.org/) server implements ASGI, so that it can host applications that are built with any asynchronous framework that follows ASGI.

-The [aiohttp](https://docs.aiohttp.org/en/stable) library provides an asynchronous HTTP client and server, but does not currently support ASGI.
+The [aiohttp](https://docs.aiohttp.org/en/stable) library provides an asynchronous HTTP client and server, but it does not currently support ASGI.

 # Developing Web Clients